seanranderson/seanranderson/README.md

 - I'm a postdoctoral fellow at the University of Colorado Anschutz Medical Campus.
 - I’m received my PhD in Communication Sciences and Disorders from the University of Wisconsin-Madison.
      - and my MS in Biometry (Applied Statistics)
-- I’m interested in computational neuroscience and statistics.
+- I’m interested in improving hearing devices, auditory computational neuroscience, and statistics.
 - You can reach me at sean.hearing@gmail.com.

 <!---